hisurfadvisory/MACROSS/README.md

 <br><br>
 The purpose of MACROSS is to make automation tasks available to everyone on your blue team regardless of their skill with command-line.
 This can make things alot quicker if you script out your most common Active-Directory and Windows Server queries, or you're able to use APIs instead of web-interfaces to query security tools (See my GERWALK script as an example, which accesses the Carbon Black Endpoint Response API).
 <br><br>
 DISCLAIMER: I'm a bash junkie, but Windows is what I work on in most corporate environments, and this project originally started as a way simplify my most common investigation queries.
 While I am experienced in a few scripting languages, I am NOT a powershell expert.
-I'm sure there's tons of optimizations that could be done to this framework.
+I'm sure there's tons of optimizations that could be done to this code.
 <br><br>
-MACROSS came about because I got tired of handjamming cmdlets and wanted a way to pull in API information without going to multiple web interfaces.
+MACROSS came about because I got tired of handjamming cmdlets and copying everything into notepad.
+I wanted a way to automatically send search results to other cmdlets, or pull in API information without going to multiple web interfaces.
 Eventually I created a single front-end to handle doing all of these queries in whatever sequence I needed.
 It is written in powershell because all the initial automations were for active-directory and windows desktop tasks.
 <br><br>

 See the full README inside the core folder for function details, but here's the basics:<br>